MildlyInterested/Arma3-Scripts/FPS_on_Map_KP_Liberation/readme.md

+This will create markers located on the bottom left of the map stating Server and headless client FPS along with their respective local groups and units.

 **HOW TO USE**
 1. Place down headless client modules in editor
 2. Name them "HC1", "HC2" and "HC3".
 More headless clients are not supported by this sctipt and will not show up